miklevin/MikeLev.in/_posts/2025-07-12-phantom-dialogue-ai-regression-testing.md

 pretty fluidly.
 But the Cursor interface is slower and slower and causing more and more of those over-the-threshold timeouts just when Chrome is overloaded.

+### 🔄 The Pain of Losing Context: Starting a New Discussion

 Long story short, I have to start a new discussion to have a fresh start and snappy responsiveness again, but I really hate to lose our context here.
 As much as I bash on you and drop the f-bombs and imply you're stupid, you've really